 Mental retardation (MR) is a generalized condition that refers to any disorder or peculiarly in the development of the neural system that may result in significant issues in the intellectual and adaptive functioning of a person.
 Mental retardation is confirmed in children based on their IQ scores.
-An IQ score below 50 with 2 or more adaptive behaviour disorder is considered to be a case of mental retardation.
-The below-average intelligence and lack of skills necessary for a day-to-day living make them different from the so-called normal children.
+An IQ score below 50 with 2 or more adaptive behaviour disorders is considered to be a case of mental retardation.
+The below-average intelligence and lack of skills necessary for day-to-day living make them different from the so-called normal children.

 It is not the end of the world as people affected by this condition can and do learn new skills, at their own pace.
 There are varying degrees, from mild to profound.
-MR is thought to affect about 1% of the population of the world, of which 85% have mild intellectual disability.
+MR is thought to affect about 1% of the population of the world, of which 85% have a mild intellectual disability.

-These common symptoms will be shown by the children during their infancy itself or may be during pre-schooling days.
+These common symptoms will be shown by the children during their infancy itself or maybe during pre-schooling days.
 This totally depends on the intensity of the condition.

 1. Late walking, late talking, sometimes in combination with tongue-tie.

 2. Slow to master skills.

 4. Difficulty in remembering.